Blosterhxh/simple_lora/README.md

 where $G_1$ transforms the text appearance into image appearance and  $G_2$ transforms the text environment into image environment.

-Let's take the training prompt: “an anime illustration of \<tok1>”.
+Let's take the training prompt: “an anime illustration of $\langle tok1 \rangle$ ".

 Initially, the function $G$, which we will annotate as $G_a$, is: